Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Results

 \subsection{Policy training with online twinning}

-The previous case employs reinforcement twinning with a dynamic model pre-calibrated on a database of diverse flight trajectories.
-Acquiring such extensive data is often impractical, particularly when the drone dynamics is unknown: fully random actions could damage the drone, and an overly limited action space might results in trajectories that are not sufficiently diverse and informative.
-Furthermore, sequentially training the model and then the policy can be sample-inefficient, as even a partially calibrated model can provide valuable guidance to the model-based and model-free policies.
-This section investigates the simultaneous training of the model and the policy, starting from randomly initialised $\bm{w}_p$ and $\bm{w}_a$.
+The previous case assumes that a sufficiently accurate surrogate model is available before training begins.
+In practice, however, collecting such a dataset may be difficult or unsafe, especially when the FWMAV dynamics are initially unknown.
+Fully random control actions may produce damaging trajectories, whereas overly restricted excitation may fail to generate sufficiently informative data.
+In addition, sequentially identifying the model and then training the policy can be sample-inefficient, since even a partially calibrated model may already provide useful guidance to both the model-based and model-free branches.
+This section therefore considers the more demanding setting in which both the surrogate model and the control policy are trained online from randomly initialized $\bm{w}_p$ and $\bm{w}_a$.
 The training is conducted over $N_s$ runs using the same hyperparameters as in the previous test case (Table \ref{tab_trainParameters}).

-Four control strategies are considered: (1) a fully model-free approach (only steps 1 and 2 in Algorithm \ref{alg:main}), (2) a fully model-based approach (steps 1,3,4,5, and 6 in Algorithm \ref{alg:main}) and two implementations of the full RT algorithm, differing in the way the assimilation buffer $\mathcal{D}_A$ is filled.
-These are the maximum-variance and the minimum-error criteria described in Section \ref{eq_generalPrinciple}.
-As for the cases in Section \ref{C1}, actions are sampled from a Gaussian process for the first $N_e=5$ episodes for all methods.
-This allows populating the assimilation and replay buffers ($\mathcal{D}_A$ and $\mathcal{D}_{R1}$) with demonstration trajectories, accelerating the training of the model, the critic network, and the model-free policy.
+Four strategies are compared: (1) a purely model-free baseline, corresponding to Steps 1 and 2 of Algorithm~\ref{alg:main}; (2) a purely model-based approach, corresponding to Steps 1 and 3--6; and (3)--(4) two full RT implementations that differ only in the update criterion used for the assimilation buffer $\mathcal{D}_A$, namely maximum variance and minimum error as introduced in Section~\ref{eq_generalPrinciple} As for the cases in Section \ref{C1}, actions are sampled from a Gaussian process for the first $n_e=5$ episodes for all methods.
+This allows populating the assimilation and replay buffers ($\mathcal{D}_A$ and $\mathcal{D}_{R}$) with demonstration trajectories, accelerating the training of the model, the critic network, and the model-free policy.
 Once the assimilation buffer is full, the policy begins interacting with the environment, and the assimilation buffer is updated following either the maximum-variance or the minimum-error criteria.